 - Collect as much information as possible in regards to the scene of the accident.
 Information on location and time of the accident could help you catch the hit and run driver.

 - Take photos and videos of the collision scene.

 - Take pictures and note down property damaged or injuries resulting from the collision.

-- Find witnesses from the scene of the accident and correctly note down their contact details, that is, names, addresses and phone numbers.
+- Find witnesses from the scene of the accident and note down their contact details, such as names, addresses, and phone numbers.

-- Inform your insurance provider on the occurrence of the collision and file your claim process as soon as possible.
+- Inform your insurance provider of the collision and file your claim as soon as possible.

 - Seek medical assistance in cases involving human beings, for both minor and fatal injuries.

 - Find legal representation by speaking to a hit and run accident attorney in Los Angeles (or in the area the accident occurred).